What does a PR Agency Actually Do?

 If the time is right for your business to invest in dedicated public relations support it is important to make the right hire and go into this new relationship with your eyes open.
 Be ready to make the most of your agency by applying these four rules for working with an agency:

 - Define what you want to achieve and how you will measure success

 - Allot resources to managing the agency and a spokesperson/people that they can use with media

-- Chose an agency that fits your business; trust and chemistry are crucial to getting the best results.
+- Chose an agency, and a manager, that fits your business; trust and chemistry are crucial to getting the best results.
 You should integrate the agency’s efforts with your overall marketing strategy so they must work together.

 - Relinquish the comfort zone, you should feel the agency is pushing you with their ideas and even making your uncomfortable on occasion or they are not giving value.

 The right agency will bring you access to key journalists and media in your sector, be honest with you about the best approach and help find a way to communicate your brand to the media in the most effective way.
 An agency also brings the background and ability of a whole PR team whose combined experience delivers value.

 While no PR agency is a silver bullet, and committing to an agency can be costly, answering the questions above and considering agency support will help you understand more about your business and its outreach.
 So, should you hire a PR agency?
 Maybe, maybe not – but either way it’s good practice to keep asking the questions.